 Fig. 2

-This is a classic impulse movement consistingof the five waves that I designated ①, ②, ③, ④ and ⑤ in Fig. 2.
-The circled numbers are the designation of the Elliott waves of the primary level.
-The marking and naming are arbitrary, but the classic Elliott analysis for waves of this length usually uses just such a marking.
-You can also pay attention to the capital Roman numeral "I".
-This is the designation of the first wave of the main (cycle) level (one order higher than the primary).
-Opposite ⑤ and I, I put question marks, because we are still unsure of the correct location of these labels.
+This is a classic impulse movement consisting ofof the five waves that I labeled ①, ②, ③, ④ and ⑤ in Fig. 2.
+The circled numbers are the designation of Elliott waves of the primary level.
+The labeling and naming is arbitrary, but classical Elliott analysis typically uses this label for waves of this length.
+You may also notice the capital Roman numeral «I».
+This is the designation of the first wave of the main (cycle) level (one order of magnitude higher than the primary).
+I put question marks opposite ⑤ and I, because we are still unsure of the correct location of these marks.
 (I gave a brief explanation of the Elliott wave theory in a previous post).

-Wave ①, the first primary rising wave, clearlyis divided into five smaller waves embedded in it, which is what we expect from a pulsed wave moving in the direction of a larger trend.
-These five “intermediate” waves are indicated in Figure 3 as (1), (2), (3), (4) and (5).
+Wave ①, the first primary ascending wave, clearlyis divided into five smaller waves nested within it, which is what we would expect from an impulse wave moving in the direction of a larger trend.
+These five «average» (intermediate) waves are designated in Figure 3 as (1), (2), (3), (4) and (5).

 Fig. 3